volodymyrss/osa-python-docker/README.md

 ## Image Contents

-* A latest Python version, currently 3.8.5.
+* A latest Python version, currently 3.10.11.
+* OSA
 * HEASoft, usually the latest version.
-* OSA
+Note that some OSA tools related to response matrix rebinning for ISGRI and JEM-X, but also the pipelines are not compatible with heasoft 6.28 and beyond and will cause an error.

 ## What is not inside: